mkrygeri/eks-kappa-lab/README.md

 Kappa can generate data based on eBPF both with or with out bytecode.
 But sometimes you might need to load bytecode to support the correct kernel version. eBPF has been develpoed rapidly and some features have changed from kernel to kernel.
 We counter this by building bytecode for common kernels.
 It is possible to do this yourself if you know how to compile them.
 Unfortunately we do not provide source to customers.

+As of right now, we have not installed bytecode.
+But we can do this by going to the bytecode instructions.

 ## Removing Kappa.